ignacio1511/Python-Telegram-Bot/README.md

 ### Functionalities
 - Answers basic fitness-related questions
 - Displays a menu where users can download fitness content
-- Sends scheduled messages (defined in a Google Spreadsheet) to defined telegram group/channel
+- Sends scheduled messages (defined in a Google Spreadsheet) to telegram group/channel